shohame1003/leetcode_solution/README.md

 ## Overview

 This repository is a collection of my personal solutions to LeetCode problems.
 I aim to continuously update this repository as I solve more problems.
-Each solution is written in [mention your programming language(s), e.g., Python, Java, C++].
+Each solution is written in mention your programming language Java.